AI-School-F5-P3/LLM-Toolbox/README.md

 ```
 ## Run with Docker

-Both the front and back end can be run in the corresponding Docker container.
-Dockerfiles ar provided en each folder-
+Both the front-end and back-end can be run in their respective Docker containers.
+Dockerfiles are provided in each folder.

 ## Contributing